R-Pradhyumna/EMS-MITM/README.md

 # 📘 Examination Management System (EMS)

 A scalable, secure, and role-based web application designed to manage the end-to-end lifecycle of college examination papers — from submission to approval to time-restricted access.
-EMS streamlines exam paper workflows for institutions using **React.js**, **Supabase**, and **Google Drive**.
+EMS streamlines exam paper workflows for institutions using **React.js**, **Supabase**.

 ---